 You sell part or all of your property to a lender in return for a sum of money.
 However, you retain the right to reside in the property for the remainder of your lifetime*.
 Upon death, the same rules apply as above.

-Most schemes are covered by SHIP (Safe Home Income Plans), which ensures, amongst other things that you can never owe more then the value of your property.
+Most schemes are covered by the Equity Release Council, which ensures amongst other things that you can never owe more than the value of your property.

 Warnings – Equity Release is not suitable for everyone.
 Although Equity Release is a valuable way in which retired people can access some of the wealth they have locked up in bricks and mortar, the level of debt usually rises over time.
 Therefore, it can have a serious impact on your children’s inheritance and also on your ability to qualify for certain state benefits.
 You will lose the right to reside in the property if you enter a Care Home.
 A family meeting with a qualified adviser is always recommended before taking out an equity release plan.